Saturday, January 31, 2026

 Nothing was said but nothing needed to be said, it was all written on her face.
 You might think she was ill but the cancer hadn’t been diagnosed yet.
 This was something different, regret.
 It’s kind of like illness but the symptoms can be harder to diagnose or mimic other conditions.
 Not being a psychologist or anything, not like my Chilean friend who called W a Nazi.
 My bet was that Ann felt responsible.
 She felt guilty for unleashing George W. Bush on an unsuspecting world.
 W’s political career was one baby that needed to be strangled in the crib.
 Ann Richards was the last person with the motive and the means to do it.
 She made the error that is unforgivable in this town.
 She ran a poor campaign.

-The trouble is, and this may have been Ann’s thinking, when you bring in somebody to go digging in dumpsters in Austin you can’t always be sure whose trash it’s going to be.
-A lot of shit happens here.
+The trouble is, and this may have been Ann’s thinking, when you bring in somebody to go digging in dumpsters you can’t always be sure whose trash it’s going to be.
+A lot of shit happens in Austin.
 Maybe that was what she feared about playing hardball.

 It's amazing that people who never knew her still talk about what a saint Ann Richards was.
 If she was a saint, the Texas Governor’s Mansion was the wrong place for her.
 Who a leader nurtures—who a leader praises—is important and she did a good job of that, encouraging women to join the process, and all, being a mentor you would call her, a role model.
 But just as important as whose political career you start is whose career you end.
 By that measure she failed.
 We shook hands and she went her way.